LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. type:: staticarray

    A staticarray is a container object that is not resizable.
 Staticarrays are created with a fixed size.
-Objects can be reassigned within the staticarray, but new positions cannot be added or removed.
+Positions within the staticarray can be reassigned different objects, but new positions cannot be added or removed.
 Staticarrays are designed to be as efficient as possible both in the time used to create a new object and in the memory used for the object itself.
 The elements of a staticarray are accessed randomly, like an array, with 1-based positions.

    Lasso provides a shortcut for creating staticarray objects through the ``(:)`` syntax.
 This syntax begins with an open parenthesis immediately followed by a colon.
-Then follows zero or more elements, finalized by a close parenthesis.
+Then follows zero or more elements, finalized by a closing parenthesis.

 Creating Staticarray Objects